 1. Complete the IMFT application online and pay the $100 application fee (plus a $3.50 processing fee) at eLicense.Ohio.gov You will need to register and create a User ID and password to access the e-License system if you haven’t already done so.
 Once you’ve registered, complete the application for Independent Marriage and Family Therapist

 2. Have your state submit documentation of your supervised experience to Ohio.
-If your state is not able to verify hours, or cannot provide a license verification attesting to the hours you completed, you can have your supervisor(s) use Ohio’s form here: http://cswmft.ohio.gov/MFTs/Independent-Marriage-Family-Therapist/supervised-experience
+Ideally, these should be copies of the original forms that were sent to that state to document your supervised experience, which they should have on file.
+If your state is not able to verify hours, you can have your supervisor(s) use Ohio’s form here: http://cswmft.ohio.gov/MFTs/Independent-Marriage-Family-Therapist/supervised-experience, or contact the Board to discuss other alternatives.

 3. You may need to have your state submit an official license verification to the Board.
 Many states offer an online license verification, which the Board can access.
 If your state does not offer this online license look-up, an official verification will be needed.